Trekking Through the History of Java First Point

 In 1808, Governor General of the East Indies, Herman Willem Daendels, assessed Cibom as a strategic area.
 The surrounding waters, the Sunda Strait, are very busy with foreign trade ships.
 He intends to build ports and fortresses at this westernmost part of the Ujung Kulon Peninsula.
 His dreams never became real.
 Many workers died when the project began.
 In The Land of the Last Javan Rhinoceros, Hoogerwerf wrote in quotation marks that Daendels’ workers were reported to have died of poisoning by dangerous vapors coming out of newly cultivated land.
 The remaining workers run away.
 Daendels project footprint in the form of iron bars and stairs of brick and cement can be found not far from the Cibom coastline.
 There was no plan to develop the Cibom area after Daendels.
 Now Cibom is a small part of Ujung Kulon National Park which is dominated by mangrove and palm trees.

-The Village That Wiped Out by Waves
+The Village That Wiped Out by Waves and Regulation

 The Krakatau eruption in 1883 hit the coastline of Ujung Kulon Peninsula with a height of 15 meters.
 Hoogerwerf said the waves destroyed Kampung Ujung Kulon, Cikuja, and Rumah Tiga whose locations were thought to be opposite and on Peucang Island.
 Ujung Kulon village was known as a rubber latex exporter in large quantities at that time.